agar3s/chameleon/README.md

 #Chamaleon HTML5 Game

-This is a basic HTML5 Game using The kinectjs library.
+This is a basic HTML5 Game using The kineticjs library.

 ## Dependencies